 The Daigas Group is also exposed to risks of natural disasters at suppliers of LNG, used as materials of city gas and a fuel for power generation.
 To reduce procurement risks and secure LNG materials and fuels in a stable manner, the Group is diversifying its supply sources.

 - Gas supply areas are divided into blocks to prevent secondary damage from tsunami waves.
 Under the block system, gas supply will be shut off in blocks where damage from earthquake and flooding is significant while service will continue in little affected blocks.

 Legal compliance and proper management

 On April 1, 2015, revisions to Japan's Chlorofluorocarbon Emissions Control Act came into force, strengthening management over the lifecycle of chlorofluorocarbons, which are ozone-depleting substances that also cause global warming.
 Osaka Gas identified commercial refrigeration and air-conditioning equipment covered by the Act and put together a structure for ensuring compliance with it.

 There are very few hazardous chemicals handled by Osaka Gas during the processing and supply of natural gas.
-The Osaka Gas Group will continue to manage and reduce the amount of chemicals it uses under the policies shown below.
+The Daigas Group will continue to manage and reduce the amount of chemicals it uses under the policies shown below.